OpenFn/docs/docs/jobs/job-writing-guide.md

 <details>
 <summary>What is a factory function?</summary>
-Factory functions are quite a hard pattern to understand, although you get used it.
+Factory functions are quite a hard pattern to understand.
+Like many programming concepts, it makes more sense when you've used it a bit.

 Luckily, you don't really need to understand the pattern to understand openfn.

 Simply put, a factory function doesn't really do anything.
 It instead returns a function to do something.

-Factory functions are useful for deferred execution, lazy loading, constructor functions, and scope binding.
+Factory functions are useful for deferred execution (declaring behaviour NOW to run LATER), lazy loading (fetching data from a server at the last moment, just before you need it), constructor functions (for instantiating classes into objects), and scope binding (for trapping local variables in a scope and re-using them later).

-They're used by us in open function for deferred execution: our runtime converts each factory into an actual operation function, saves all the functions into an array, then iterates over each one and passes in state.
+They're used in OpenFn for deferred execution.
+Our runtime converts each factory into an actual function, saves all the functions into an array, and calls them sequentially, passing in the latest state object to each one.

 </details>